Skip to content

 attempts_made int

-The number of attempts already made.
+The number of retry attempts already made.

 0